seamapi/docs/docs/device-guides/get-started-with-smartlocks-api.md

 ### 4 — Locking & Unlocking a Door

-Next, you can perform the basic action of locking and unlocking the door.
+Next, you can perform the basic action of locking and unlocking the door as most devices will support the `locks` capability.

 {% swagger src="../.gitbook/assets/openapi.json" path="/locks/lock_door" method="post" %}
 [openapi.json](../.gitbook/assets/openapi.json)